DevTk.AI

 Build JSON schemas visually for LLM structured outputs, function calling, and API validation.

-Schema Preview
+Schema title

 How to Use This Tool

-Last updated: February 2026
+Last updated: April 2026

 FAQ